hodossy/django-nlf/docs/customizations/custom_functions.rst

 Expression functions
 ********************

-Expression functions are passed an additional keyword argument `exclude` to specify if the function has been negated (:code:`exclude=True`) or not (:code:`exclude=False`).
+Expression functions are passed an additional keyword argument :code:`exclude` to specify if the function has been negated (:code:`exclude=True`) or not (:code:`exclude=False`).
 It must return a tuple of a dictionary holding annotations as for field functions and a :class:`Q object <django:django.db.models.Q>`.

 .. warning::